2. Articles

 • Encourages blood circulation

-• Together, shichimi helps boost your metabolism and immune systems
+• Together, shichimi helps boost your metabolism and immune system

 For your heart